Back in business!

 Don’t worry – we’ll get back to you!

 In the run of a regular business day, which is 8am to 4pm during the summer, NLPB staff have a variety of work-related tasks to accomplish.
 Each email and every call received is treated with the same diligence.
 It is important to note that many inquiries require research or other legwork to ensure NLPB is providing the best response possible.
 All staff members use out of office messages, and check messages regularly, to help provide optimal service.
 As your pharmacy regulator, we are committed to providing efficient and accurate information to serve the public’s best interest in pharmacy practice.
-We appreciate your patience while awaiting a response and it is our intention to respond to all messages as soon as possible, and typically within one business day.
+We appreciate your patience while awaiting a response and it is our intention to respond to all messages as soon as possible, and typically within 2-3 business days.

 SaferMedsNL offering free evidence-based PPI deprescribing resources